ISSUE 03

 KENNY

 —Asian American stories are not interesting to other people, right?
-And the idea that, you know—I had a good friend that I was gonna include in one of these and his thing was like, well I don’t know if it’s a good idea to be featured alongside just Asians and all this stuff.
 And that’s just what you’ve consumed in the story that’s been told about us that you’ve internalized.

 EMANUEL